simphotonics/simulated_annealing/example/SEARCH_SPACE.md

 The iCDF for the x-coordinate is shown on the right in the image above.
 It ensures that values of `x` that are closer to zero are less likely to be selected.

-The triangular space can be instantiated with the following lines of code:
+A triangular space with uniformly distributed points can be instantiated with the following lines of code:
 ```Dart
 /// The inverse CDF of the interval x.
 double inverseCDF(num p, num xMin, num xMax) => xMin + (xMax - xMin) * sqrt(p);